igortuag/devstore/readme.md

 ## 📋 About

 DevStore is a sample virtual store project created for educational purposes.
 It showcases the implementation of a modern e-commerce platform using the latest web technologies, focusing on performance, user experience, and clean code architecture.
+Also a bit of styling

 ## 🚀 Technologies